MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

 Localisation is something that occurs in every project I encounter.
-I found that having a list of useful tips that cover most aspect of localisation is nice to have, so I created this post as memory of current best and possible new practices.
+I found that having a list of useful tips that cover most aspect of localisation is nice to have, so I created this post as memory of current state of best practices.
 There is a slight distinction between internationalization and localization:\
 Internationalization — the process of making your app able to adapt to different languages, regions, and cultures.\
 Localization — the process of translating your app into multiple languages.
-So, in total it depends on context, and namely on the following established elements:
+So, in total it depends on context, and namely on this elements:
-* 		User gender
 * 		Singular and plural in the text
+* 		User gender (or consensus decalaration)
 * 		Platforms: Web, Android, iOS
 * 		Project objective for which the translation is being done.